DanilleH22/innovevent/README.md

 ### Content
 - Code Institute: The creation of the project came to life by utilising the Moments walkthrough step-by-step as a base foundation, and then building upon it to make the project my own.
 This is evident from the numerous docstrings within my files crediting the walkthrough.
+- My Mentor Lauren for the layout needed for my README

 ### Media
 - Images for the Articles, Events & Posts made on the site have been accumulated from Pexels